CTA Banner CTA Banner

 Invoice total tax amount (IBT-110)

-The total calculated tax on the invoice.
+The total is calculated tax on the invoice.
 Must also be reported to two decimals, and should equal the sum of the tax amounts from all relevant line items or categories.

 Invoice total amount with tax (IBT-112)